mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ### 8.1 Status Reporting

 Under some circumstances changes in the status of the environment and its apps will not be updated automatically.
-To ensure you are seeing the current status, you may need to click the **Refresh** button on the screen (not the browser page refresh button).
+To ensure you are seeing the current status, you may need to click the **刷新** button on the screen (not the browser page refresh button).